Explore Peru with Wildland Trekking

 Peak season offers mild daytime weather (68°F to 80°F) for your hike and the best chance of clear blue skies in Cusco and on all the Machu Picchu treks – including the Inca Trail and the Salkantay Trek.
 As you rise in elevation, though, the temperatures will get colder, and fog and rain become more likely.

 Meanwhile, the rainy season in the Cordilleras begins a bit earlier and lasts a little longer.
-So, the peak season is from June to August.
+So, the peak season in this region is from June to August.
 Additionally, if you plan to go to the Amazon before or after your trek, you’ll want to plan your trip toward the end of the high season.
 There’s a lot of rain and humidity in the rainforest all year, but the best temperatures are between 89°F and 98°F from June to October.

 This timeframe is also the shoulder season for the Amazon jungle areas and Lima.
 The Amazon starts moving into high water rainy season between October and December and out of it between April and May.
 But the weather begins getting better in Lima.
 You’ll be moving into peak season here toward the end of the year.

 December to March is the rainy season in most of Peru, including Machu Picchu, the Amazon, and the Cordillera mountains.
 Trekking can be difficult and, in some cases, dangerous.
-In fact, the Inca Trail is closed the entire month of February due to high rainfall.
+In fact, the Inca Trail is closed the entire month of February for repairs due to high rainfall.
 However, the ancient ruins at Machu Picchu are still open, and they still experience a large number of visitors throughout the entire year.
 Many tourists are limited to reaching the ruins by train, as trekking is often not an option during the low season.

 Temperatures during low season range from 20°F to 45°F. Peru’s average rainfall is 30 inches a year, and most of it happens during this time.
 The only exception is Lima and the desert region, which see beautiful weather and are sunny from December to April.